- Location: Lund, Sweden

 There are no American representatives on site.
 Students work with university personnel.
 Students should be mature, independent and resourceful, as they are expected to function on their own.

 Students are required to take 30 ECTs per semester of study (30 L.U. credits = 4 Haverford credits).
 Courses in the Swedish language are available as part of the course of study.
 Students are required to take Swedish.
 Only the Intensive course fulfills Haverford language requirement.
+Major, minor, and concentration transfer credit will only be granted for courses in which students received a grade of a C or above.

 Courses for exchange students are taught in the Faculty of Engineering, Faculty of Science (including Mathematics), Faculty of Medicine, Faculty of Law, Faculty of Social Sciences, School of Economics and Management, Faculties of Humanities and Theology, the Malmö Academy of Music, and Campus Helsingborg.
 Lund also offers Special Area Studies and Swedish Language Courses for exchange students.